indteam/automation-creator-public/README.md

     payload: '{"user_text": "{{ user_text }}" }'
 ```

+**Note:** The IP address `127.0.0.1` (localhost) is used because the add-on runs on the same host as Home Assistant.
+If your Home Assistant is running on a different machine, replace `127.0.0.1` with the actual IP address of the machine where Home Assistant is running.

 4. **Save** the file

 5. Go to **Developer Tools** → **YAML** → **Check Configuration**